binbashroot/rhcsa_practice/README.md

 >The owner of the folder should be root
 >The group of the folder should be villians
 >The permissions of the folder should only allow root and users in the badguys group access to read/write files.
->The root user and users must be able to list files but all other users should not be able to list the contents of the /opt/villians directory
+>The root user and users in the badguys group must be able to list files but all other users should not be able to list the contents of the /opt/villians directory

 ### Task 13
-Add a three new partitions to your secondary disk
+Add a two new partitions to your secondary disk
 >One partition must be 500MiB in size
 >One partition must be 250MiB in size
 >The partition that is 250MiB should have an ext3 filesystem